12FIFTEENstudios/hello-world/README.md

 # hello-world
 Hello World repository

-12FIFTEENstudios is a small game development studio with big ambitions and the drive to turn those ambitions into realities
+12FIFTEENstudios is a small game development studio with big ambitions and the drive to turn those ambitions into realities.